Stones Throw Landfill

 Sustainable Development Benefits

 This project collects and destroys landfill gas otherwise emitted from the landfill.
 Landfill gas includes methane, a major greenhouse gas.
-Municipal solid waste landfills are the second largest source of human-related methane emissions in the United States, accounting for approximately 23 percent of these emissions in 2007.
+Municipal solid waste landfills are the third largest source of human-related methane emissions in the United States.
 Collection of the landfill gas typically reduces odors associated with the gas.
-The collected gas will provide a future opportunity to make beneficial use of the gas for electric generation, creating further environmental benefits to the community through the displacement of fossil-fuel power generation on the grid.
+The collected gas provides a future opportunity to make beneficial use of the gas for electric generation, creating further environmental benefits to the community through the displacement of fossil-fuel power generation on the grid.

 There are no significant negative impacts.
 The project will require the use of equipment that consumes electrical energy, however, the amount of this energy and its associated environmental impacts are expected to be minimal in comparison to the overall environmental benefits of the project.